-Bug, bugs report, project management, Project Management Methodology, project manager, Project Plan, QA, QA compliance, QA head, QC, Software Project, Software tester, software testing, Version Control
+Bug, bugs report, project management, Project Management Methodology, project manager, Project Plan, QA, QA compliance, QA head, QC, quality assurance, quality control, Software Project, Software tester, software testing, Version Control

 Project Management is vague if not adhered to a proper project management methodology.
 Project management methodology is useless if not in sync with a project.
 Quality Assurance is an integral part of project management methodology.
 The methodology need to be designed, managed, controlled, monitored, reviewed and fine tuned by Quality Assurance.
 Project teams need to follow project management methodology religiously.

 Quality control goes haywired if not supported well by project teams.
 Project teams lose control over project at times.
 All these and many more factors need to bind project team, quality assurance team, quality control team tightly so that they all aim to a common goal of successful project completion.

 Following are the major linking factors between project management, project team, project methodology, quality assurance and quality control:

 1. Visibility of Open Projects: There need to be a bulletin board related to all open projects visible to all stakeholders that is updated regularly stating the progress status of each project.